Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 Appendix B. Node normalization and ontology construction

 Garg and Fetzer (2025) use the extracted paper-level objects for a different downstream task.
-The present paper asks a more node-sensitive question.
-Here the downstream object is a reusable concept graph in which a candidate next paper is a missing link between specific concepts.
-In that setting, broad field labels are too coarse.
+The present paper is more sensitive to node identity because the benchmark object is a reusable concept graph in which missing links later act as retrieval anchors.
+Broad field labels are too coarse for that purpose.

 Implemented pipeline